-To put the footprint of Chinese soybean demand into perspective Figure 3 maps all soybean producing categories, and then allocates the soybean consumption categories to each county in descending order.
+To put the footprint of Chinese soybean demand into perspective Figure 3 maps all soybean production categories, and then allocates the soybean consumption categories to each county in descending order.
 The categories mapped are: Chinese export demand, non-Chinese export demand, and domestic use and inventory.
-As identified in Figure 3, for the 2016/17 marketing year, soybean production from the top 131 soybean producing counties are needed to meet the Chinese export demand.
+As identified in Figure 3, for the 2016/17 marketing year, soybean production from the top 131 soybean-producing counties are needed to meet the Chinese export demand.
 Then, the next 113 counties are needed to meet non-Chinese export demand.
-Finally, soybean production from the remaining 1,241 counties are needed to meet domestic demand (crushing, seed, and residual use) and inventory.
+Finally, soybean production from the remaining 1,241 counties is needed to meet domestic demand (crushing, seed and residual use) and inventory.

 There’s no question that U.S. growers are betting big on Chinese demand for soybeans.